Segments in Google Analytics 4

 How to create segments in Google Analytics 4

-Creating a segment in GA4 requires you to go to exploration section in the left hand side menu (1) and click a plus icon next to the Segments title in the Settings tab:
+Creating a segment in GA4 requires you to go to the Exploration section in the left-hand side menu (1) and click a plus icon next to the Segments title in the Settings tab:

 how-to-make-segment-ga4